Having the right music producer can have a huge impact on an artist's album, and it can make a big impact on your budget as well.

-The next step is mixing, which is adjusting volumes and effects on each track and producing a stereo mix.
-This stereo mix is taken to the mastering house, where they “sweeten” the mix so it's less harsh, and compression is added to “glue” the mix together.
+The next step is mixing—adjusting volumes and effects on each track and producing a stereo mix.
+This mix is then taken to the mastering house, where it's sweetened so it's less harsh.
+Compression is added to glue the mix together.

-Everything from the genre of music to the bargaining power of the producer determines what kind of money they can demand.
+Music producers' contract terms can vary considerably.
+Everything from the genre of the music to the bargaining power of the producer determines what kind of money they can demand.
 There are some generalities, however.

-A brand-new producer may receive no advance at all and do the work solely for the purpose of building a portfolio.
-Other producer’s get anywhere from $250 to $10,000 per song, based on his or her experience and success, the artist’s level of success, and the number of songs to be recorded.
+A producer who's new to the business might receive no advance at all and work solely for the purpose of building a portfolio.
+Other producers get a per-song fee, based on their experience and success, the artist’s level of success, and the number of songs to be recorded.

-Traditionally, the royalty is based on how the artist was paid, which is a percentage of the record’s sales price, multiplied by the number of CDs or downloads sold.
-The record royalty to the artist is around 15 percent to 16 percent of the sales price of the audio product.
+Traditionally, the royalty is based on how the artist was paid, which is typically a percentage of the record’s sales price multiplied by the number of CDs or downloads sold.
+The record royalty to the artist is around 15% to 16% of the sales price of the audio product.